EvanGee/CCSDS_FileDeliveryProtocol/README.md

-This is not finished! - currently working on it!
+This is not a complete version of the protocol, Just put images, and proxy put (get).

 This is a FTP protocol that is partially (mostly) adheres to the CCSDS (Consultative Committee for Space Data Systems) spec for sending files into space CCSDS 727.0-B-4 (https://public.ccsds.org/pubs/727x0b4.pdf).
 This project is being built for a student lead space initiative at the Univerity of Alberta called ABsat.